Leicester Belgrave Road railway station

-Leicester Belgrave Road was the Great Northern Railway terminus in Leicester, England.
-It was the terminus of the GNR's branch line from the Great Northern and London and North Western Joint Railway at Marefield Junction.
+Leicester Belgrave Road was one of three railway stations that served the city of Leicester, in Leicestershire, England.
+It was the terminus of the Great Northern Railway's branch line from the Great Northern and London and North Western Joint Railway at Marefield Junction.

-Overview
+Opening

 The station opened on 1 January 1883.
 Marefield Junction was triangular and allowed through running north or south.